Seasons – August 2021

 From the Plateau Land & Wildlife Management Team

 As our summer season comes to a close and we look forward to cooler weather this fall, now is the time to be considering predators and predator control on your property.
-From Invasive Red Fire Ants (IRFA) to feral hogs, invasive predators can cause damage to our native flora and threaten native wildlife.
-There are many considerations landowners must take into account when controlling predator populations, including liability issues that can arise as you have guests visiting your property this summer and early fall.
+From Invasive Red Fire Ants (IRFA) to feral hogs, non-native predators can cause damage to our native flora and threaten native wildlife.
+There are many considerations landowners must take into account when controlling predator populations, including what predators are best to leave alone because of their benefits to your land.

-In this issue of Seasons, we will highlight tools for feral hog management, threats to native red harvester ants and the horny toad, wildlife management activity suggestions for predator control, liability considerations for landowners, a featured Plateau Land Group property listing, and more.
+In this issue of Seasons we will feature blogs about native and non-native predators, wildlife management activity suggestions for predator control, liability considerations for landowners, information about the Recovering America’s Wildlife Act, and more.

 As always, we hope you enjoy all that this season and Seasons has to offer!
 Stay safe, and stay cool out there friends!

 Table of Contents

 On-Demand Webinar: Tools to Limit Your Risk & Protect Your Land